Manufacturing Cybersecurity

 On the software solution side, wherever use has been made of middleware, for example, that facilitates data exchange between machines and solutions, additional risks are created.
 By the nature of middleware, there are many entry and exit points within the software which are there to support a multitude of use-case conditions, many of which are not secured in each specific application.
 Vendors of such tools may also include remote access, monitoring, configuration and maintenance tools.
 Internally developed software also represents risk, as “back doors” that offer remote access for monitoring and debugging purposes represent vulnerabilities, especially where the developers of such solutions have left the company, leaving no one internally who can support it or take responsibility.

-In a highly secure environment, that is, those operations that need to prevent compromise caused by potential cyberattacks, none of these manufacturing cyber risks are acceptable when connecting such machines or solutions to the IT network.
+In a highly secure environment, that is, those operations that need to prevent compromise caused by potential cyberattacks, none of these manufacturing cybersecurity risks are acceptable when connecting such machines or solutions to the IT network.
 For this reason, networks provided for the shop-floor are often isolated from the company intranet IT network, and also from the outside world.
 Only authorized IT team members should perform data transfers between networks.
 This presents a very significant barrier and challenge for data-driven, Smart manufacturing to be adopted.

 Additional Cybersecurity Risks and Threats in Manufacturing Industry: